OfficeDev/Microsoft-Teams-Samples/samples/bot-adaptive-card-actions/nodejs/Readme.md

  createdDate: "12/27/2022 12:30:17 PM"
 urlFragment: officedev-microsoft-teams-samples-bot-adaptivecard-actions-nodejs
 ---
-# Get Adaptive Card and Suggested Actions
+# Send Adaptive Card Including Different Actions - NodeJS

-This sample shows the feature where user can send suggested actions using bot.
+This sample shows the feature where user can send adaptive card with different actions using bot.

 ## Interaction with app